vyavasthita/indian-insurance/README.md

 # Highligts
 - Gunicorn production web server is used.
 - Python Logging is done for Console and File.
 - Unit tests implemented.
+Coverage is 42%.
 - Password is randomly generated and hashed before inserting into database.
 - Functions and method type annotations is written wherever possible.
 - Docstrings added.
 - While inserting data to multiple tables during sign up, sqlalchemy transaction is used.
 So either all records are inserted or none.
 - Email verification expiration time is configurable.
 - Comments were added wherever possible.
 - If any exception occurred while connecting to DB then 500 status code with message will be returned to client.